 The lawsuit was filed on behalf of two Arkansas hair braiders.

 The other plaintiff in the lawsuit, Christine McLean, operates a shop in Little Rock.
 She also did not attend cosmetology school and has already received about $2,000 in fines and could be subject to 90 days in jail.

-McLean says she understands the need to obtain a business license and keep her salon sanitary but that the licensing regulations go too far.
+She said the craft has cultural and historical significance for her and she wants to be honest about her profession.
+McLean said she understands the need to obtain a business license and keep her salon sanitary but that the licensing regulations go too far.

 The Institute for Justice has already had court victories in Utah and California over regulations on hair braiding.

 The group also recently sued over a rule by the Board of Dental Examiners in Arkansas prohibiting orthodontists from providing routine teeth cleaning.